 The United States is a deeply unhappy place.
 We are a nation that is absolutely consumed by fear, stress, anger and depression.
 It isn’t just our economy that is falling apart – the very fabric of society is starting to come apart at the seams and it is because of what is happening to us on the inside.
 The facts and statistics that I am going to share with you in this article are quite startling.
 They are clear evidence that America is a nation that is an advanced state of decline.
 We are overwhelmed by fear, stress and anxiety, and much of the time the ways that we choose to deal with those emotions lead to some very self-destructive behaviors.
+Some try and combat this anxiety and stress with natural remedies similar to CBD oil that can be found here but it doesn’t work for everyone.
 Americans have experienced a standard of living far beyond the wildest dreams of most societies throughout human history, and yet we are an absolutely miserable people.
 Why is this?
 Why is America #1 in so many negative categories?
 Why are we constantly looking for ways to escape the pain of our own lives?
 Why are our families falling apart?
 There is vast material wealth all around us.
 So why can’t we be happy?

 Just look around you.
 Are most of the people around you teeming with happiness and joy?
 Sadly, the truth is that most Americans are terribly stressed out.
 Yeah, many of them may be able to manage to come up with a smile when they greet you, but most of the time they are consumed by internal struggles that are eating away at them like cancer.